Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/go-live-checklist.md

 Review the [On-page SEO Optimization](https://developers.sitecore.com/learn/accelerate/xm-cloud/optimization/seo-web-optimization) recipe for any optimization potential.

 ### Redirects
 Ensure all previous or new redirects are handled.
-Collect all legacy URLs (from the old site, SEO tools, or analytics) and map them to the correct new URLs in XM Cloud, after removing any that no longer have a destination (404s, retired pages etc).
+Collect all legacy URLs (from the old site, SEO tools, or analytics) and map them to the correct new URLs in SitecoreAI, after removing any that no longer have a destination (404s, retired pages etc).
 Avoid redirect chains (one redirect should get you to the final URL).

 After launch, monitor and watch for spikes in 404s using analytics and adjust the redirects based on post-launch user behavior.